 There are designated areas on campus for student snacking.
-Drinks (with the exception of water and snacks are, for the sake of cleanliness, not permitted in the hallways, classrooms or theater.
+Drinks (with the exception of water) and snacks are, for the sake of cleanliness, not permitted in the hallways or classrooms.
 Snacks and drinks may be consumed in the outside courtyard.